castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

     [Install]
     WantedBy=multi-user.target

-Then I 'systemctl start unifi' to start it, and 'systemctl enable unifi' to enable it on boot.
+Then I `systemctl start unifi` to start it, and `systemctl enable unifi` to enable it on boot.
 ContainerOS is set to reboot on Thursdays at 4am, containers update on boot.
-I can use 'journalctl' and 'machinectl' like I can with "normal" services.
+I can use `journalctl` and `machinectl` like I can with "normal" services.

 Note that you can use this config on any OS that has systemd and rkt.
 Since ContainerOS has a section in it's yaml file for writing systemd services, I can have one well maintained file that will just enable me to spit out and entire configured server in one shot.
 Yeah!